castle-xyz/sync.lua/docs/reference.md

 - **`options` (table, required)**: A table of options:
   - **`options.address` (string, required)**: An address of the form `'<ipaddress>:<port>'` or `'<hostname>:<port>'` to connect to.
+  - **`options.disableCompression` (boolean, optional)**: Whether to disable compression for network data.
+Compression is enabled by default.
+It uses [ENet](http://enet.bespin.org/index.html)'s range coder, which was found to reduce bandwidth usage by about 70% in the examples included with *sync.lua*.
+Compression may have slight CPU overhead, so you may want to disable it if you don't need it.
+This setting *should be matched* in the options to [`sync.newServer`](#syncnewserveroptions) for the server that this client connects to.

 #### Returns